jeremykenedy/laravel-admin/README.md

 '
 ```

-A nice alias to **list and delete all** the MAC and OSX filesystem booger:
+A nice alias to **list and delete all** the MAC and OSX filesystem boogers:
 ```
 alias cleanboth='
 find . -name "*.DS_Store" -print;